masae-kobayashi-wen/SQL/README.md

 ## Overview

-This collection features SQLite coding assignments I completed as part of LinkedIn Learning courses in 2024.
+This collection features SQLite coding assignments I completed as part of LinkedIn Learning courses in 2024, including the original database files, project files, and SQL files.